haagahelia/mobilecourse/docs/Maps/maps.md

 />
 ```
 :::
 - The `Marker` component is used to display a marker on a map.
-- To display marker, we add `Marker` inside the `MapView` component.
+To display a marker, we add the `Marker` component inside the `MapView` component.
 - Marker's `coordinate` prop specifies the position of the marker on the map.
 It takes an object with latitude and longitude properties.
 - Marker's `title` prop allows you to specify a title for the marker.
 This title is displayed when the marker is tapped by the user on the map.
 ```jsx